ImageMagick/xml/README.md

     --with-python           Python bindings (on)
     --with-reader           xmlReader parsing interface (on)
     --with-regexps          regular expressions support (on)
-    --with-relaxng          RELAX NG support (on)
     --with-sax1             older SAX1 interface (on)
-    --with-schemas          XML Schemas 1.0 support (on)
-    --with-schematron       Schematron support (on)
+    --with-schemas          XML Schemas 1.0 and RELAX NG support (on) --with-schematron       Schematron support (on)
     --with-threads          multithreading support (on)
     --with-thread-alloc     per-thread malloc hooks (off)
-    --with-valid            DTD validation support (on)
+    --with-tree             DOM like tree manipulation APIs (on) --with-valid            DTD validation support (on)
     --with-writer           xmlWriter serialization interface (on)
     --with-xinclude         XInclude 1.0 support (on)